 Details

-The Phase IIB SBIR grant will fund engineering advancements and scale-up manufacturing of the Rebel sensor system for broader commercial adoption, according to Wavelogix CEO Joe Turek3Concrete sensor manufacturer Wavelogix receives $500K grant from National Science Foundation - News.
-Luna Lu indicated that the grant will shift concrete verification from reactive testing to proactive, real-time assessment3Concrete sensor manufacturer Wavelogix receives $500K grant from National Science Foundation - News.
+The Phase IIB SBIR grant will fund engineering advancements and scale-up manufacturing of the Rebel sensor system for broader commercial adoption, according to Wavelogix CEO Joe Turek[3].
+Luna Lu indicated that the grant will shift concrete verification from reactive testing to proactive, real-time assessment[3].
 The project includes establishing best practices surrounding data governance, setting sensor interoperability standards, and building scalable data pipelines to deliver actionable sensor data to digital twin systems integrated with BIM and asset-management platforms.

 Outlook